Health and Safety policy

 - Ensure that personal protective equipment is used for those activities and tasks where it is required.

-- Make such arrangements as are appropriate to assist trade union health and safety representatives to carry out their duties.
+- Make such arrangements as are appropriate to assist trade union health and safety representatives to carry out their safety activities.

-- Compliance with the NPG Health and Safety Policy and local procedures is considered during annual staff performance reviews.
+- Compliance with the Gallery Safety Policy and local procedures is considered during annual staff performance reviews, at which safety training requirements will be discussed.

-- Ensure any contractors carrying out work on Gallery premises under their control are issued with the relevant statements of Procedures and Codes of Practice.
+- Ensure any Partners carrying out work on Gallery premises under their control are issued with the relevant Gallery procedures and with Codes of Practice, as a minimum, seeking advice from the Gallery’s safety advisors, if needed.

 All Employees of the National Portrait GalleryAll employees are required to understand and comply with the Health and Safety Policy.
 In particular they are responsible for: